ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 You can set this to 60000 milliseconds.
 To test whether sessions are expired as expected.

-These files may be of interest to those wanting to dig deeper.
+These files in the `gsrs-spring-starter` repo may be of interest to those wanting to dig deeper.

 - GsrsLogoutHandler.java
 - LoginController.java